microsoftgraph/dataconnect-solutions/solutions/employee-productivity-data-tables/README.md

 ![](Images/3.10.png)

 12. Congratulations!
-You just triggered the MGDC pipeline!
+You just triggered the Microsoft Graph Data Connect pipeline!
 Once the admin consents to the request the data will be processed and delivered to your storage account

 13. You will see the data in the storage account